AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2020-06-06-binary-for-beginners.md

 For this reason, when discussing number systems, we usually subscript a number with its base to clarify its value.
 Alternatively, you can prepend a number with a certain string (usually <code>0b</code> for binary or <code>0x</code>/<code>#</code> for hexadecimal).
 So we'd write <code>579</code> as <code>579<sub>10</sub></code>, or the binary number <code>1001</code> as <code>1001<sub>2</sub></code> (or <code>0b1001</code>).
 Otherwise, if we were to merely write the number <code>1001</code> without providing any context, nobody would know whether that's in binary, octal, decimal, hexadecimal, and so on because the digits <code>0</code> and <code>1</code> are valid in all of those number systems, too!

+{% aside %}
-> **Note**: When not comparing number systems, we usually assume that a given number is in decimal unless otherwise noted, and thus the subscript is omitted.
+  **Note**: When not comparing number systems, we usually assume that a given number is in decimal unless otherwise noted, and thus the subscript is omitted.
+{% endaside %}

 ## The Binary Number System (Base 2)